Belarus–Poland border: 2023 violation of Polish airspace

 In 2023, two Belarusian military helicopters were seen provoking Poland, by going from Belarus to Poland without authorisation.
 A few days before this, Poland stated that they would send more troops to the border, after Belarus taunted Poland about the Russian Wagner Group.

 2024

 On 28 May 2024, a Polish soldier was injured after being stabbed along the Poland-Belarus border by an illegal immigrant trying to enter the country illegally during a patrol in Podlaskie Voivodeship.
 He later died of his injuries on 6 June.

 On 29 May 2024, two Polish border guards were injured in an attack by illegal immigrants along the Poland-Belarus border.

 2025

 In March 2025, Poland suspended the right to apply for asylum at the Belarus-Poland border, with the European Commission supporting Poland's move.

+On the night of September 11–12, 2025, Poland officially closed its land border due to the Russian-Belarusian military exercises Zapad-2025.
+The crossings on the Polish-Belarusian border were reopened on the night of September 25, 2025.

+At midnight on November 17, Poland again reopened the Kuźnica and Bobrowniki border checkpoints, which had been closed in 2021 and 2023.
+Polish authorities stated that this decision was linked to the economic needs of border regions and the stabilization of the migration crisis at the border.